What Are ACH Debits? ACH Debit Transactions Explained

 Cash has long been king, but its reign is quickly winding down.

-Today, customers increasingly prefer electronic or digital payment methods for several reasons: ease of transfer, remote purchase capabilities and security, to name a few.
+Customers today increasingly prefer a modernized, digital payment experience for several reasons: ease of transfer, remote purchase capabilities and security, to name a few.

 To get your company online, able to accept digital payments, you’ll need to partner with a merchant services provider (MSP).
 And, especially if you’re new to the online payments world, with all its regulations, compliance requirements and data protection laws, you’ll need to make sure and choose the right payments partner.